txt/se20/README.md

 Are you a great software engineer?
 Can you...

-- Assess options?
+- Assess software options; i.e.
-  - i.e. Glance at any system; suggest how to build it another, possibly better, way;
+  - Review  a system; suggest how to build it another, possibly better, way;
-  - i.e. Be able to assess the cost/benefits of those changes.
+  - Be able to assess the cost/benefits of those changes.
+    - including the ethical implications of different designs
-- Write good software?
+- Write "good" software;
+  - Working in teams, deliver a systems of acceptable quality within eh available resources;
-  - That  anyone else wants to use?
+  - That  someone else would want to use;
-  - That is clearly  _better_ than something else?
+  - That is demonstrable _good_ (compared to something else).

 <table width="100%" border=0 align=center>